OvinduWijethunge/Health_Care_Application_Deployement/README.md

 • Data set got from kaggle, if you want to inspect it just click below links for each diseases.

-  Link for Heart Disease Dataset  = _https://www.kaggle.com/johnsmith88/heart-disease-dataset_ Link for Diabetes Disease Dataset = _https://www.kaggle.com/uciml/pima-indians-diabetes-database_ Link for Liver Disease Dataset = _https://www.kaggle.com/uciml/indian-liver-patient-records_ Link for Kidney Disease Dataset = _https://www.kaggle.com/mansoordaku/ckdisease_
+  Link for Heart Disease Dataset  = _https://www.kaggle.com/johnsmith88/heart-disease-dataset_ <br>
+  Link for Diabetes Disease Dataset = _https://www.kaggle.com/uciml/pima-indians-diabetes-database_ <br>
+  Link for Liver Disease Dataset = _https://www.kaggle.com/uciml/indian-liver-patient-records_ <br>
+  Link for Kidney Disease Dataset = _https://www.kaggle.com/mansoordaku/ckdisease_ <br>

 • You can see deployed model in heroku , use below link for reach to deployed model:<br />